SUNNYSAINI01001/SUNNYSAINI01001/README.md

 - 🔭 I’m currently not working in any company.
 - 🌱 I’m currently learning Python and also Preparing for OSCP.
 - 👯 I’m looking to collaborate with other content creators.
-- 🥅 2022 Goals: Contribute more to Open Source Python projects.
+- 🥅 2022 Goals: Contribute more to Open Source Python projects and Clearing OSCP exam.
 - ⚡ Fun fact: Whenever I'm not busy, I mostly go to a place in my city.

 ### Connect with me: